npm/multi-fs/README.md

 Calls to `writeFile` are atomic on all clients.
 It will write to a temporary file like `foo.txt.TMP.cafef00d` and then rename to `foo.txt` when finished.
-At this time, it does not attempt to clean up these tmp files on a failed write.
+If the write fails, it makes a best effort attempt to unlink the temporary file.

 ### Stat Objects